I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 Should I Go To a Park Before the Special Event?

 We don’t go to a park before the special event (buying an extra ticket).
 This is usually our relax-and recover-day.
 We may check out some of Disney’s hotels, or Disney Springs.
 Or we may just hit the pool at our hotel.

 So What is the Difference Between California and Florida?

 Mickey’s Not So Scary Halloween Party is very similar — most years.
 This year the party in California is at California Adventure.
-Rumor has it that Disney moved the location this year because of the opening of Star Ward Land at Disneyland Park.
+Rumor has it that Disney moved the location last year and again this year because of the opening of Star Ward Land at Disneyland Park.

 This was a bit of a downer for us.
 We love seeing the castle during the Halloween Party, going on the Haunted Mansion and Space Mountain, and enjoying the spooky feel of Main Street.
 (Space Mountain at Disneyland is my favorite)

 The event is also more expensive in Florida as you get closer to the party date.
 This year, the ticket is $110 to $145 at California Adventure and $99 -$199 at the Magic Kingdom.

 I will say that setting aside the price, between Magic Kingdom and Disneyland, we enjoy the party at Disneyland slightly better (in years past), for one main reason — the candy lines.